Links for Palaeobotanists

 Palaeobotanical Research Group, Münster, Westfälische Wilhelms University, Münster, Germany.
 History of Palaeozoic Forests, MODES OF PRESERVATION.
 Link list page with picture rankings.
 The links give the most direct connections to pictures available on the web.

 National Computational Science Education Consortium (NCSEC): Module The Petrification Process of Wood.
 This website (NCSEC served as a national educational computational science clearinghouse) offers math and science teachers an array of online educational tools.
 Some parts are a bit confusing.
-Go to:

 How Does Wood Petrify?
 "When minerals seep into fossils".